 HOW AND BY WHEN TO APPLY

-If you are interested in joining our 2018-2019 program, please click here to start your application.
+If you are interested in joining our 2019-2020 program, please click here to start your application.
 You will be guided through the process step-by-step, and kept informed of the progress of your application via electronic notifications.
-The next academic year starts on 1 October 2019, and applications can be submitted between now and the end of May 2019.
+The next academic year starts on 1 October 2019, and applications can be submitted now.
 However, we encourage interested students to apply as early as possible.

 UNIQUE INTERNATIONAL SETTING

 Originating from more than 10 countries, some thirty to thirty-five young engineers and scientists work together in a unique international team spirit, following a tradition of excellence initiated by Theodore von Karman in 1956.

 VKI offers a one-year specialisation for in research in the following fields: